 Autism: what is autism, characteristics, prevalence, cost

-According to the current classification of psychiatric disorders (DSM-5), the term autism spectrum disorder (ASD) is an umbrella term for a few different previous classifications such as autistic disorder, asperger’s disorder/syndrome, pervasive developmental disorder nor otherwise specified (PDD-NOS) etc. Clinically speaking, ASD is characterised by deficits in social interactions and communication, as well as restricted and repetitive patterns of behavior such as stereotyped or repetitive movements.
+According to the current classification of psychiatric disorders (DSM-5), the term autism spectrum disorder (ASD) is an umbrella term for a few different previous classifications such as autistic disorder, Asperger's disorder/syndrome, pervasive developmental disorder nor otherwise specified (PDD-NOS) etc. Clinically speaking, ASD is characterized by deficits in social interactions and communication, as well as restricted and repetitive patterns of behavior such as stereotyped or repetitive movements.
 About 1 in 59 children in the US receives a diagnosis of ASD according to the Centers for Disease Control and Prevention (2018), which is a 15 percent increase since 20121, with males being four times more likely to be affected than females2.
 In addition to the primary symptoms, research studies have also found that people with ASD are at higher risk of having an intellectual disability1, other psychiatric or medical disorders3,4, and challenging behaviors such as aggression and self-injury5,6.
 Medical costs, as well as the need for special education services, residential care, or assisted living accommodations lead to high costs associated with a diagnosis of ASD7.
 Besides the financial burden, there is also an emotional toll on the caregivers of children with ASD, who report higher parenting stress compared to families of typically developing children8.